GDGAlgiers/discord.js-bot-template/README.md

   ```

 ## Warning
-> :warning: Be careful, hide your config.json file from pushing your bot token !
+> :warning: Be careful, hide your config.json file from pushing your bot and server informations !